Disk Wind Feedback from High-mass Protostars. V. Application of Multi-Modal Machine Learning to Characterize Outflow Properties: Conclusions

 We have developed a multi-modal machine learning framework that jointly exploits spatial and spectral information to infer the physical properties of protostellar outflows.
 By coupling image and spectrum encoders through a cross-attention fusion mechanism, the model integrates morphological and kinematic features in a physically motivated manner.
 The framework was trained and validated on synthetic observations and successfully applied to real ALMA $^{12}$CO (2-1) data.
 Our main findings are summarized as follows:

 \begin{enumerate}

-\item Across all four backbone architectures evaluated (ResNet50, ResNet152, ViT\_B\_16, and ViT\_L\_16), the framework accurately recovers protostellar mass, inclination angle, and position angle.
-When trained on the full parameter space, all models exhibit low systematic bias and well-constrained uncertainties.
+\item \xd{Across all four backbone architectures evaluated (ResNet50, ResNet152, ViT\_B\_16, and ViT\_L\_16), the framework accurately recovers protostellar properties; specifically, when trained on the full parameter space, all models exhibit low systematic bias, whereas tests on restricted datasets reveal that Transformer-based architectures are more robust to morphological degeneracies than ResNet models.}

 \item Model performance degrades gradually as spatial resolution is reduced via Gaussian smoothing.
 However, Vision Transformer-based models, particularly ViT\_L\_16, demonstrate superior robustness under strong blurring.
 This suggests that the self-attention mechanism is more effective than traditional convolutions at preserving global outflow geometry when fine-scale morphological structures are suppressed.